MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/power-bi-in-your-organization.md

 ## How do I remove Power BI for users that already signed up?

 If a user signed up for Power BI but you no longer want them to have access to Power BI, you can remove the Power BI license for that user.

+::: moniker range="o365-worldwide"
+### Remove Power BI using the new admin center

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.